scikit-adaptation/skada/README.md

 - Subspace methods (SubspaceAlignment [8], TCA [9])
 - Other methods (JDOT [10], DASVM [11])

-Any methods that can be cast as an adaptation of the input data can be used as a scikit-learn transformer (Adapter) provides both a full Classifier/Regressor estimator and an `Adapter` that can be used in a DA pipeline with `make_da_pipeline`.
+Any methods that can be cast as an adaptation of the input data can be used in one of two ways:
+- a scikit-learn transformer (Adapter) which provides both a full Classifier/Regressor estimator
+ - or an `Adapter` that can be used in a DA pipeline with `make_da_pipeline`.
  Refer to the examples below and visit [the gallery](https://scikit-adaptation.github.io/auto_examples/index.html)for more details.

 ### Deep learning domain adaptation algorithms